LimberDuck/limberduck_org_julio_7/docs/faq/index.rst

 Can LimberDuck tools split .nessus files?
 -----------------------------------------
 Yes, LimberDuck tools can split `.nessus files`.
-The **nessus file reader** (``nfr``) has a command called ``file`` that allows you to split large Nessus files into smaller, more manageable chunks.
+The **nessus file reader (NFR)** has a command called ``file`` that allows you to split large Nessus files into smaller, more manageable chunks.
 This is particularly useful for improving performance during post-processing if your processing tool can't handle large files.

 Check out the new feature in the documentation: :ref:`nfr-file-split`.